vciernava/vciernava/README.md

 #### I'm a IT Student from Czech Republic.
 - ⚙️ I use daily: `.cs`, `.js`, `.html`, `.css`, `.scss`
-- 🥅 2021 Goals: Just sleep, and graduate school.
+- 🥅 2021 Goals: Just program, and graduate school.
 - ⚡ Fun fact: Everything for me started with Minecraft

 #### 🎧 Spotify